FAQ

 We analyze what exists.
 For new condos, that might be minimal — we'll flag the short history and note what we couldn't assess.
 We're transparent about data limitations rather than filling gaps with guesswork.
 When in doubt, we say so.

-What if the report says Caution?
+What if the review says Caution?

 A Caution assessment means the property's fundamentals are compromised — not that you cannot buy it.
 It means Pellucis found issues serious enough that you should proceed only after professional verification.
 The report explains exactly what the concerns are and what you should investigate further.
-Many Caution buildings become viable purchases after the buyer negotiates appropriate protections.
+Many Caution properties become viable purchases after the buyer negotiates appropriate protections.

 Our reports are for informational use and do not constitute legal, financial, or investment advice.
 Use them alongside qualified advisors.
 We stand behind our methodology and validation process — if you believe we made a material error, we want to hear from you and will work with you.
 We're a due-diligence tool, not a guarantor.
 The goal is to surface what the documents reveal so you can make informed decisions.